 Is Alcohol Addiction a Disease?

-Whether an alcoholic addiction can properly be considered a ‘disease’ or not has been subject to much debate.
+Whether an alcohol addiction can properly be considered a ‘disease’ or not has been subject to much debate.
 So much so that alcoholics may be left confused as to whether you have a #disease' or not.

 But let’s make no mistake…